S-Elephant/Elephant.NuGets/README.md

 This project contains all (public) NuGet packages.
 Each project contains its own README.md

+These NuGets can be downloaded from [NuGet.org](https://www.nuget.org/profiles/SquirtingElephant) or from the "Manage NuGet Packages" in your IDE.

 # Troubleshooting

 ## Reset your local NuGet service package(s)